 Jonathan Mason CFInstD

 Jonathan Mason has had an extensive governance career in the financial markets in both the United States and New Zealand for over 30 years, with a strong emphasis on emerging markets.
 Jonathan currently serves as the Chair of Vector Limited and is a Director on the boards of Air New Zealand, Westpac New Zealand Ltd and Zespri Group Ltd. He has held management positions in the oil and gas, chemical, forest products and dairy industries including Carter Holt Harvey and Fonterra in New Zealand and International Paper and ExxonMobil Corporation in the United States.
 He holds an MBA, MA and a BA and is an Adjunct Professor of Management at the University of Auckland, focusing on finance.
-Jonathan is a Chartered Fellow of the Institute of Directors, a member of the Auckland branch, a representative on the National Council and a member of the IoD’s Audit & Risk Committee.
+Jonathan is a Chartered Fellow of the Institute of Directors and a member of the Auckland branch.

 Julia Hoare CMInstD